intelligent-machine-learning/dlrover/docs/design/checkpoint-in-memory.md

 ### Backup Checkpoint Shards of ZERO Optimizer or FSDP

 The each rank has an unique shard of model and optimizer states using DeepSpeed ZERO or FSDP.
-Before saving checkpoint into the shared memory, the job can group nodes and each group has 2 nodes.
-The ranks of a node in a group can exchange checkpoint shards by `torch.distributed.all_gather_object`.
-After allgathering checkpoint shards, each rank has two checkpoint shards in the device and can write the checkpoint shards from the device into the shared memory.
-If a node in a group breakdowns and restarts, The ranks of the node can gather its checkpoint shard from the backup nodes.
+After saving the checkpoint into the shared memory, the job can split nodes into backup groups with two nodes.
+The ranks of a node in a backup group can exchange checkpoint shards in the shared memory by `torch.distributed.all_gather`.
+After allgathering checkpoint shards, each rank has two checkpoint shards in the shared memory.
+If a node in a group breakdowns and restarts, the ranks of the node can gather its checkpoint shard from the memory of backup nodes.
 If the nodes in a group all fails, the training can only resume from the checkpoint in the storage.

 <div align="center">